elipousson/presentations/2016-06-28-explore-101-writing.md

 ### Presentism

-"The central point of the story can’t be to explain to the reader why were are the way we are today. … Thinking too much about the present will lead you to ask the wrong questions about the past.
+"The central point of the story can't be to explain to the reader why were are the way we are today. … Thinking too much about the present will lead you to ask the wrong questions about the past.
 Take the past on its own terms, not on ours."

 Note: